verbb/formie/docs/developers/javascript-api.md

 This contains everything Formie needs to get started, including the [Form Base](docs:developers/front-end-js) and [Form Theme](docs:developers/front-end-js).
 It's also only included once on a page, even if there are multiple forms on a single page.

 :::tip
 We're loading using `defer` to ensure loading doesn't block the page render.
-Be sure to look at the `onFormieInit` event if you want to wait until this file has been loaded.
+Be sure to look at the `onFormieLoaded` event if you want to wait until this file has been loaded.
 :::

 ### Form Factory